RunestoneInteractive/httlads/_sources/BikeRental/joining_SQL.rst

      :Massachusetts Ave & Dupont Circle NW: In order to be counted, rides must start and end at the same station
      :x: catchall feedback

+.. fillintheblank:: sql_join_4

+   What is the name of the most popular ending station for rides that begin at Massachusetts Ave & Dupont Circle NW?

+   - :15th & P St NW: Is the correct answer
+     :Massachusetts Ave & Dupont Circle NW: Rides do not have to start and end here.
+     :x: catchall feedback

 **Lesson Feedback**